emmaf0925/20440_Project/README.md

 #### Data:
 Since the data is too big to be uploaded, there is a Data.md file specifying where to download the necessary data.
 The following describes how the Data folder should be created once the data is downloaded in order to be able to run with the above code.
   ##### data_old:
-  This folder contains the pre-processed 10X .txt.gz files from Ximerakis et al. of single cell RNAseq reads from aged mice.
+  This folder should contain the pre-processed 10X .txt.gz files from Ximerakis et al. of single cell RNAseq reads from aged      mice.

   ##### data_young:
-  This folder contains the pre-processed 10X .txt.gz files from Ximerakie et al. of single cell RNAseq reads from young mice.
+  This folder should contain the pre-processed 10X .txt.gz files from Ximerakie et al. of single cell RNAseq reads from young mice.

   ##### data_stress:
   ###### M_baseline_ARS:
-  This folder contains the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from      the Brivio et al. for the baseline mice subjected to acute restraint stress.
+  This folder should contain the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from the Brivio et al. for the baseline mice subjected to acute restraint stress.
   ###### M_baseline_ctrl:
-  This folder contains the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from      the Brivio et al. for the baseline control condition mice.
+  This folder should contain the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from the Brivio et al. for the baseline control condition mice.
   ###### M_CMS_ARS:
-  This folder contains the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from      the Brivio et al. for the chronic mild stress mice subjected to acute restraint stress.
+  This folder should contain the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from the Brivio et al. for the chronic mild stress mice subjected to acute restraint stress.
   ###### M_CMS_ctrl:
-  This folder contains the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from      the Brivio et al. for the chronic mild stress control condition mice.
+  This folder should contain the barcodes, features, and matrix files from the raw 10X single cell RNAseq hypothalamus data from the Brivio et al. for the chronic mild stress control condition mice.

 #### Figures:
 This folder contains the Stress_age_combined_umap.png, the output of the code stored in the "Code" folder.
 This figure is a UMAP produced after principal component analysis (PCA) is performed on all conditions of the integrated data: old (whole brain), young (whole brain), baseline control (hypothalamus), chronic mild stress control (hypothalamus), baseline subjected to acute restraint stress (hypothalamus), and chronic mild stress subjected to acute restraint stress(hypothalamus).
 The figure plots UMAP dimension 1 vs. UMAP dimension 2, and results in an outputted 42 numbered clusters, which are visualized by color.

 ## Installation
 To run this code, first set up a file structure comparable to that of the file structure on this repository.
-Then, download the "20440_Project_RScript.R" file and all of the data contained in the "Data" folder.
+Then, download the "20440_Project_RScript.R" file and all of the data specified in the "Data.md" file.
 Open the "20440_Project_RScript.R" file in RStudio (or other preferred method of running R scripts) and update the "setwd()" line to specify the appropriate file path to your the R script.
 From here, running the R script should output the UMAP of the data integrated from all mouse conditions.

 ## Citations
 Brivio, E., Kos, A., Ulivi, A. F., Karamihalev, S., Ressle, A., Stoffel, R., Hirsch, D., Stelzer, G., Schmidt, M. V., Lopez, J. P., & Chen, A. (2023).
 Sex shapes cell-type-specific transcriptional signatures of stress exposure in the mouse hypothalamus.
 Cell Reports, 42(8), 112874.